rust-lang/cargo/src/doc/build-script.md

 * The stdout output and `OUT_DIR` locations are also handled by the `gcc` library.

-here we can start to see some of the major benefits of farming as much functionality as possible out to common build dependencies rather than duplicating logic across all build scripts!
+Here we can start to see some of the major benefits of farming as much functionality as possible out to common build dependencies rather than duplicating logic across all build scripts!